Center for Philosophy, Politics, and Economics

 Unlike PPE programs that engage disciplinary perspectives in parallel, Brown PPE is grounded in an integrative methodology the reunifies disciplines that were once deployed together.
 The goal is not merely to learn from each discipline, but to offer distinctive courses and a range of supportive academic programs that bring conceptual, theoretical, and methodological approaches across these disciplinary lines.

 Substantively, our work is guided by a broad commitment to understanding the interplay between individual agency and social structure, normative and positive analysis, and institutional design and ethical evaluation.
 Common thematic concerns include questions about social cooperation, coordination, efficiency, markets, justice, freedom, fairness, equality, democracy, and deliberation.
-PPE thus draws from the integration of three disciplines to study a broad range of topics—from the ethics of wealth creation to the design of democratic institutions, from the moral limits of markets to the political economy of global crises, and from theories of justice to the logic of collective action.
+PPE thus draws from the integration of three disciplines to study a broad range of topics—from theories of justice to the logic of collective action to the foundations of the wealth of nations.